Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

   3. https://developer.watson-orchestrate.ibm.com/knowledge_base/deploy_kb

-> **WXO ADK Console option:** You can import the Knowledge Base from the SaaS Console by following these steps.
+> **WXO ADK Console option:** You can also import the Knowledge Base from the SaaS Console by following these steps.
 >- Create a Knowledge Base
 >- 1. Navigate to the Agent Builder tab.
 >-    ![alt text](images/wxo_homepage.png)